Anticipatory Evaluation of Language Models: Experiments

 \subsection{Human prediction results}

-In the previous sections, we demonstrated that LLMs can generate accurate predictions from dataset descriptions.
-A natural next question is how these predictions compare to those made by human experts.
+We demonstrated that LLMs can generate accurate predictions from dataset descriptions.
+A natural next question is how these predictions compare to those of human experts, who are known to struggle with probability judgments and decisions under uncertainty~\citep{kahneman1972subjective}.
 To explore this, we asked six graduate students and one professor of computer science, all specializing in NLP and machine learning, to each predict 20 accuracies based solely on the same text descriptions provided to models.
-On this 140-item subset, human predictions correlated moderately with ground truth ($r=0.403$) and outperformed the mean baseline in terms of MAE (19.6 vs.\ 21.7).
-Nevertheless, GPT\text{-}5 with search achieved substantially stronger results, indicating that while humans can do the task reasonably well, advanced reasoning models achieve markedly lower MAE.
-Although human forecasters might improve on this task with additional training \citep{tetlock2014forecasting}, the fact that LLMs already outperform researchers on the performance prediction task suggests benchmark performance prediction models may provide meaningful value to practitioners when planning experiments.
+The results are shown in Table~\ref{tab:human_acc_subset} where human predictions correlated moderately with ground truth ($r=0.403$) and outperformed the mean baseline in terms of MAE (19.6 vs.\ 21.7).
+Nevertheless, GPT\text{-}5 achieves substantially stronger results.
+This indicates that while human experts perform reasonably well, the reasoning model attains a markedly lower MAE.